e-CLOSE/Toolbox/Tools/StoryboardThat.md

 StoryboardThat is a completely web-based platform for creation, a powerful Visual Communication tool, easy to use.

 StoryboardThat is a fantastic tool to help create visuals and communicate ideas in the classroom.
-Makes it easy to create posters, infographics, graphic organizers, and yes, storyboards for any subject!
+It makes easy to create posters, infographics, graphic organizers, and yes, storyboards for any subject!
-Has thousands of customisable images: Scenes, characters, text, infographics.
+It has thousands of customisable images: scenes, characters, text, infographics.
 Characters can change pose, expression, change colours, etc. So it is very easy to create storyboards, convert to pdf, images or make cartoons and videos.

 StoryboardThat offers free 14-day trial for educators.